 Why it Matters: Abrupt departures trigger separation anxiety in many dogs.

-The Fix: Build a simple “goodbye routine” offer a treat-stuffed toy, gentle pat, or phrase they learn to associate with calm departures.
+The Fix: Build a simple “goodbye routine.”
+Offer a treat-stuffed toy or a gentle pat.
+Use a phrase they associate with calm departures.

 Friends drop by, the kids are loud, and everyone wants to pet the dog.
 At first your pup is excited… but soon, panting, yawning, and hiding under the table.

-Why it Matters: Too much attention can overwhelm dogs, leaving them stressed instead of social.
+Why it Matters: Too much attention can overwhelm dog stress, leaving them stressed instead of social.

 The Fix: Watch for signs of overstimulation and let your dog take breaks in a quiet space.